 'Goals' and 'Objectives' are often used interchangeable but a few written make a distinction between them.
-Objectives are broad outcomes that managers hope to achieve ultimately.
-Goals are more specific and concrete in nature and often include active schedule for the completion of a task.
-For example, profitability may be the objective, but the specific goal is to earn 20 per cent return on capital net employed.
+Goals are broad outcomes that managers hope to achieve ultimately.
+Objectives are more specific and concrete in nature and often include active schedule for the completion of a task.
+For example, profitability may be the goal, but the specific objectives is to earn 20 per cent return on capital net employed.